-Women describe a number of feelings after a diagnosis of secondary breast cancer.
+Women describe a number of feelings after a diagnosis of metastatic breast cancer.
 It’s likely that feelings will change or become more intense at different times.

 - Many women say they feel scared, anxious, sad or depressed about their diagnosis.

 - Women who have gone through diagnosis and treatment for breast cancer before often say they feel angry or frustrated that breast cancer has come back, or feel they are being punished for something they have done.

 - Some women say they feel a sense of loneliness or isolation or that they have lost their identity.